Reviews You Can Rely On

 When you get to camp, you shouldn't have to struggle to keep your head cushion in place during the night.
 Likewise, your pillow should deploy quickly and pack and unpack with ease.
 Lastly, your pillow should be a breeze to wash and dry.
 In this metric, we considered a myriad of features related to how easy each pillow is to use.
 For simplicity's sake, we preferred pillows with attached stuff sacks.
 Searching for a misplaced stuff sack while packing up camp is less than desirable.

 Between dirt, dogs, and drool, cleaning your pillow will eventually be necessary.
-The TETON Sports XL is a cinch to clean, just remove the pillowcase and toss it in the wash.
+The Teton Sports Pillow is a cinch to clean; just remove the pillowcase and toss it in the wash.
+Likewise, the REI Trailmade is machine washable and dryable, and it unpacks in less than 3 seconds.
 The Klymit Luxe also comes with a machine washable, removable pillowcase for easy cleaning.
 Models like the Therm-a-Rest Compressible can be thrown into the washer and dryer as-is, which is super convenient.
-Other models like the Aeros and DriDown pillows are trickier to clean because the manufacturers advise against using a washing machine with these products.
-Additionally, we found the inflatable pillows the easiest to clean because a simple wipe-down usually does the trick.
+Some models (like the Aeros) are trickier to clean because the manufacturer advises against using a washing machine.
+We found the inflatable pillows the easiest to clean because a simple wipe-down usually does the trick.

 Inflating a pillow adds another step to the setup, but we don't think it's a big deal.
 Our favorite valve systems are found on the Nemo Fillo and Therm-a-Rest Air Head Down.
 Fine-tuning micro-units of air is an absolute breeze with the very effective twist valves on these models.
-Pillows like the Sea to Summit Aeros and its sibling, the Sea to Summit Aeros Down, employ wide-mouth, flat valves, allowing for quick inflation and rapid deflation, but a little less control when fine-tuning.
-In comparison, the Big Agnes AXL scores well in this category, with large inflation valves that seal in the air automatically between breaths.
+Pillows like the Sea to Summit Aeros and its sibling, the Aeros Down, employ wide-mouth, flat valves, allowing for quick inflation and rapid deflation but a little less control when fine-tuning.

 camping pillow - pillows that deploy, pack up, and wash easily score the highest in...